 Even better, if we keep our sights modest and aim for around $5,000 in book sales a year, we have our backlist to think about.
 That first year’s goal with 300 or so followers and selling 1 book a day is difficult but very doable.
 The following year when you release your second book?

 Well, that follower list will have grown.
 And you’ll have some residual sales from the first book still trickling in.
 It’s not unimaginable that you might get up closer to $7,000 that second year.
-And if you release a third book the year after?
+And if you release the third book the year after?

 I think you can see where I’m going with this.

 Investing in yourself

 Don’t misunderstand me.
 Earning a living as a writer is not easy.
 It will (probably) never be easy.

 What Kelly’s piece does is something all creators should do when they start to think about monetizing their work—break their creations down into commodities.